Hillsborough inquests: Anne Williams' 'relentless determination'

 Coroner Lord Justice Goldring has described the disaster "the worst ever at a British sports stadium".

-It unfolded on 15 April during Liverpool's match against Nottingham Forest at Sheffield Wednesday's ground.'Witnessing hell'
+It unfolded on 15 April during Liverpool's match against Nottingham Forest at Sheffield Wednesday's ground.

 The son of the oldest victim of the Hillsborough disaster told how he and his father fought "desperately" for their lives.